 In addition to 9 hours of divisional courses, a New Testament Studies concentration requires 6 hours of New Testament courses (NT1001 and NT1002), 3 hours of dissertation research in New Testament Studies, and 17 hours of electives, with at least one of the courses selected in Old Testament Studies and one in Bible Exposition.
-Electives should be chosen in consultation with the student's departmental adviser.
+Electives should be chosen in consultation with the student's departmental advisor.

-NT1001 History of New Testament Interpretation and Criticism The Department

-A critical review of the history of interpretation of the New Testament, with emphasis on contemporary issues in New Testament theology and hermeneutics.
+NT1001 History of New Testament Interpretation and Criticism The Department contemporary issues in New Testament theology and hermeneutics.
 3 hours.

+A critical review of the history of interpretation of the New Testament, with emphasis on